 Avocado Consumption Trends

 Avocado consumption has been on the rise globally.
-This increase is driven by growing awareness of the health benefits of avocados and their versatility in culinary applications.
+That's why this increase is driven by growing awareness of the health benefits of avocados and their versatility in culinary applications.
 From avocado toast to guacamole, avocados have become a staple in many diets around the world.

 The popularity of avocados has also led to increased research into their nutritional properties and health benefits.
 Studies have shown that avocados can help improve heart health, manage weight, and even reduce the risk of certain diseases.
 As more research emerges, the demand for avocados is likely to continue to grow.